aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can test the quality of ***Aspose.BarCode*** recognition functionality and view results online.{{% /alert %}}

 ## **Overview**
-In the barcode reading process implemented in ***Aspose.BarCode for PHP via Java***, barcode data decoding is initiated according to the special protocol after scanning the raw data from a graphical representation.
-Some linear and postal barcode types have passed standardization after their wide implementation, and therefore, it has lead to the presence of incompatible decoding formats.
+In the reading process implemented in ***Aspose.BarCode for PHP via Java***, data decoding is initiated according to the special protocol after scanning the raw data from a graphical representation.
+Some linear and postal barcode types have passed standardization after their wide implementation, and therefore, it has led to the presence of incompatible decoding formats.
 To resolve possible conflicts, class [*BarCodeReader*](https://reference.aspose.com/barcode/php/classBarCodeReader) provides a special class called [*BarcodeSettings*](https://reference.aspose.com/barcode/php/classBarcodeSettings) used to manage barcode decoding settings.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/phpjava/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}